 The following publications may also be of assistance: 1.
-Awards for Postgraduate Study in Australia and Awards for Postgraduate Study Overseas, published by the Graduate Careers Council of Australia.
-PO Box 28, Parkville, Victoria 3052; 2.
-Study Abroad, published by UNESCO;
+Awards for Postgraduate Study in Australia, 2.
+Awards for Postgraduate Study Overseas, 3.
+Directory of Post-graduate Study, published by the Graduate Careers Council of Australia, PO Box 28, Parkville, Victoria 3052; 4.
+Study Abroad, published by UNESCO.